functionless/eventual-website/docs/tutorial/store-token.md

 ## Store the Task and its Token in DynamoDB

-Head on back to to the `wait-for-approval.ts` activity and create a DynamoDB client.
+Head on back to to the `wait-for-approval.ts` task and create a DynamoDB client.

 ```ts
 import { DynamoDBClient } from "@aws-sdk/client-dynamodb";